-Dem.-The three lines BC, GH, CF are in continued proportion; therefore BC:CF in the duplicate ratio of BC:GH [V. Def. x.]; and since the figures BCD, GHI are similar, BCD:GHI in the duplicate ratio of BC:GH [xx.]; also BC:CF:: rectangle BE: rectangle EF.
-Hence rectangle BE:EF:: figure BCD:GHI; but the rectangle BE is equal to the figure BCD; therefore the rectangle EF is equal to the figure GHI; but EF is equal to EF.
+Dem.-The three lines BC, GH, CF are in continued proportion; therefore BC : CF in the duplicate ratio of BC : GH [V. Def. x.]; and since the figures BCD, GHI are similar, BCD : GHI in the duplicate ratio of BC : GH [xx.]; also BC : CF :: rectangle BE : rectangle EF.
+Hence rectangle BE : EF :: figure BCD : GHI; but the rectangle BE is equal to the figure BCD; therefore the rectangle EF is equal to the figure GHI; but EF is equal to A (const.).
+Therefore the figure GHI is equal to A, and it is similar to BCD.
+Hence it is the figure required.